-To determine the amount of charge left in the battery, pull the trigger.
+To determine the amount of charge left in the battery, turn the tool ON.
 The Fuel Gauge will light up for 2-3 seconds.
+When less than 10% of charge is left, 1 light on the fuel gauge will flash slowly.

-To signal the end of charge, 1 light on the fuel gauge will flash for 2-3 seconds.
+To signal the end of charge, 1 light on the fuel gauge will flash quickly for 2-3 seconds and the tool will not run.
+Charge the battery pack.